JasonKYi/sketches/README.md

-# sketches
+# Proof sketches
-Repository for proof sketches
+This repo contains some of my short proofs which I wanted to keep a record for